 1.3 Is there any other relevant legislation for foreign mergers?

-Not in terms of economic competition and free commercial practices, but requirements and limitations apply with respect to foreign investment for certain industry sectors.
+There is no relevant legislation for foreign mergers in terms of economic competition and free commercial practices, but requirements and limitations apply with respect to foreign investment for certain industry sectors.